toddjonker/fusion-java/fusion/src/about_cli.md

 ...the option named `"key"` will get the value `"="`.

+## Evaluating an Inline Expression

+The most straightforward use case for the CLI is to evaluate some code provided on the command line.
+The command for this is `eval`, mirroring the Fusion procedure [`eval`](fusion/eval.html#eval).
+Here's a trivial example:

+    % fusion eval '(+ 1 2)'
+    3

+The output (to stdout) of an `eval` command is the value returned by its final expression, using the format defined by [`write`](fusion/io.html#write), which renders non-Ion data using a non-Ion but human-understandable syntax:

+    % fusion eval "{ first: first, last: (quote last) }" {first:{{{procedure 'first'}}},last:last}

+While `eval` only accepts a single argument, that argument string can contain multiple top-level syntax forms:

+    % fusion eval '(define now (timestamp_now)) (displayln "The year is " (timestamp_year now))'
+    The year is 2025

+If the final result is [void](fusion/void.html), it is ignored.
+That's the case above: the output is emitted by [`displayln`](fusion/io.html#displayln), which returns void so nothing else is rendered.

 ## Running a Script

-The most common use of the CLI is to evaluate a script on the local file system.
+Since it's awkward to pass nontrivial code to `eval` through the command line, it is perhaps more common to evaluate a script on the local file system.
 The command for this is `load`, mirroring [the Fusion procedure of the same name](fusion/eval.html#load).
 Suppose you have a script in the current directory called `script.fusion`:

     % cat script.fusion
     (define (add1 num)